Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Coral Gables get?

-Coral Gables averages about 81 rainy days per year.
+Coral Gables averages about 278 days with measurable rain or snow each year.

 What hardiness zone is Coral Gables?